zinuoli/Poker_Detection/README.md

 # Poker Detection via YOLO

 <b>This project aims to provide technical support for bridge card games by detecting the suit, rank, position, and orientation of playing cards.
 The project is based on the YOLOv7 framework and collects data from various scenarios.
-We have also developed methods to synthesize data to improve the model’s accuracy.
+We have also developed methods to synthesize data to improve the model’s accuracy.
 In the end, we achieved an impressive mAP@0.5 score of 0.959, indicating that our model exhibits excellent accuracy.</b>

-<b>1 University of Melbourne, 2 Monash University</b>

 <div>
 <span class="author-block">